MrDeadNasty/ZombieNpcs/README.md

 # ZombieNpcs
-Turns a portion of the map's NPCs into shambling zombie-like threats while survivor NPCs fight back using full ASO AI behaviour.
+Turns a portion of the map's NPCs into shambling zombie-like threats while survivor NPCs fight back using full ASO AI behaviour (see ReadMe for ASO).

 ZOMBIE NPCs